The Difference Between Open-Back and Closed-Back Headphones

 We'll be walking through the pros and cons of open-back and closed-back headphones, as well as taking a look at some of the best open-back and closed-back headphones on the market.

-Open-back headphones prevent sound pressure from building up by allowing sound to escape through the back of their ear cups; the result of this is an enhanced natural character and with improved clarity.
+Open-back headphones prevent sound pressure from building up by allowing sound to escape through the back of their ear cups; the result of this is an enhanced natural character and improved clarity.
 In the image above, the area that looks like a cheese grater is where sound is allowed to escape.

 A quality open-back headphone design should provide you with an organic listening experience that feels like there's space to breathe.
 Open-back headphones won't sound like a pair of studio monitors because they cannot produce acoustic crosstalk, but the two listening experiences are still reminiscent of one another.